aureliusenterprise/Aurelius-Atlas-helm-chart/README.md

   - For more details about this elastic helm chart look at [elastic readme](./charts/elastic/README.md)
 - Reflector
   - Used to reflect secrets across namespaces
-  - Used in demo to share the DNS certificate to different namespace
+  - Used in demo to share the DNS certificate to a different namespace
-- Zookeeper

 ### The steps on how to install the required packages